sposetti/AmbariScreenShots/docs/index.md

 Getting Started
 ----

 The Ambari API provides access to monitoring and metrics information of a Apache Hadoop cluster.
-This document is intended for developers who want to integrate with Ambari.
+This document describes the resources used in the Ambari API and is intended for developers who want to integrate with Ambari.

 Authentication
 ----